Data Catalog Sync Job

 Excluding Tables

-Tables work the same way as namespaces — set a property on the table, then define the matching rule.
+Tables work the same way as namespaces.
+Set a property on the table, then define the matching rule.

 ALTER TABLE my_catalog.my_schema.my_table SET TBLPROPERTIES ('iomete.governance.index' = 'false');

-To verify the property:
+Verify the property:

 SHOW TBLPROPERTIES my_catalog.my_schema.my_table;